XiongPengNUS/rsome/docs/_site/quickstart_tutorial.md

 ## Convex functions and convex constraints

-The ROAD package also supports several convex functions for specifying convex constraints.
+The RSOME package also supports several convex functions for specifying convex constraints.
 The definition and syntax of these functions are also consistent with the NumPy package.

 - **<code>abs()</code> for absolute values**: the function <code>abs()</code> returns the element-wise absolute value of an array of variables or affine expressions.